FedRE: A Representation Entanglement Framework for Model-Heterogeneous Federated Learning: Experiments

 \textbf{Q8: How do different distributions in RAP affect FedRE performance?} As mentioned above, in RAP, we sample weights from a Uniform distribution $\mathcal{U}(0,1)$.
 To examine the effect of the distribution choice, we replace it with a Laplace distribution $\mathcal{L}(0,1)$ and a Gaussian distribution $\mathcal{G}(0,1)$.
 The results on the CIFAR-10 and CIFAR-100 datasets under the PRA setting are reported in \Cref{tab:distribution}.
 We can observe that RAP achieves comparable performance across different distributions, with a minor advantage for the Uniform distribution.
 This indicates that FedRE is flexible in supporting diverse distribution configurations in RAP.

 \textbf{Q9: How effective is per-round random weight re-sampling in FedRE?} In each communication round, each client performs random weight re-sampling (RS) for its local representations.
 To evaluate its effectiveness, we compare RS with a fixed-sampling (FS) variant, in which the weights are sampled only once at initialization and then reused in all subsequent rounds.
-Experiments are conducted on a synthetic dataset consisting of 300 training and 200 test two-dimensional samples distributed across two simulated clients (same as the dataset used in \cref{fig:Motivation}), as well as on the CIFAR-100 dataset in the PRA setting with ten clients.
+Experiments are conducted on a synthetic dataset consisting of 300 training and 200 test two-dimensional samples distributed across two simulated clients (same as the dataset used in \cref{fig:Motivation}), as well as on the CIFAR-100 dataset in the PRA setting with 10 clients.
 As shown in \Cref{tab:FWvsDW}, RS achieves higher accuracy than FS across both datasets, which suggests the effectiveness of the per-round random weight re-sampling.

 \textbf{Q10: Is the training cost introduced by RE during local training significant in FedRE?} In FedRE, we introduce an RE mechanism during local training (LT).
-To evaluate its training cost, we compare two settings: LT without RE and LT with RE, where the former ablates the RE component. \Cref{tab:efficiency} reports the average training cost (in seconds) per round, averaged across ten clients and six communication rounds.
+To evaluate its training cost, we compare two settings: LT without RE and LT with RE, where the former ablates the RE component. \Cref{tab:efficiency} reports the average training cost (in seconds) per round on CIFAR-10 and CIFAR-100, averaged across 10 clients and 6 communication rounds.
 As shown, LT with RE incurs only a slight additional cost compared to LT without RE, indicating that the RE mechanism introduces minor computational cost.
-This is mainly because RE separately aggregates representations and label encodings, without requiring any additional gradient computations.
+This is mainly because RE separately aggregates representations and label encodings without additional gradient computations.

-\textbf{Q11: Is FedRE still effective in model-homogeneous settings?} Model-homogeneous FL can be regarded as a special case of model-heterogeneous FL, where all clients utilize the same model architecture.
-In our experiments, we adopt a four-layer CNN for the CIFAR-10 and CIFAR-100 datasets and use ResNet-18 for the TinyImageNet dataset. \Cref{tab:model-homogeneous} in Appendix~\ref{appendix:Model-HomogeneousSettingHeterogeneityAnalysis} presents the results under the model-homogeneous setting, where FedRE achieves the best performance across all datasets.
-Specifically, FedRE's average accuracy is 63.21\%, outperforming the second-best method, \textit{i.e.}, LG-FedAvg, by 2.58\%.
-Figure~\ref{appdix:Fig:accu} in Appendix~\ref{appendix:Model-HomogeneousSettingHeterogeneityAnalysis} provides convergence comparisons on the TinyImageNet dataset, where FedRE exhibits a rapid initial improvement followed by gradual stabilization, indicating consistent and stable convergence behavior throughout training.
-Those results suggest that FedRE remains effective in model-homogeneous FL.
+\textbf{Additional Analysis}.
+Appendices~\ref{appendix:Model-HomogeneousSettingHeterogeneityAnalysis}-\ref{appendix:SmallClients} further verify the effectiveness of FedRE under both the model-homogeneous setting and a small number of clients.